Phase II: Proposal Review and Processing

 Cognizant Program Officer Receives Proposal and Selects Peer Reviewers

-Upon receipt of a proposal, Program Officers conduct a preliminary review to ensure completeness and conformance with NSF requirements, which are outlined in GPG Chapter II.A.
-Conformance with Instructions for Proposal Preparation and in GPG Chapter II.B.
-Format of the Proposal.
+Upon receipt of a proposal, Program Officers conduct a preliminary review to ensure completeness and conformance with NSF requirements, which are outlined in PAPPG Chapter II.A, Conformance with Instructions for Proposal Preparation and in PAPPG Chapter II.B, Format of the Proposal.
 Adherence to these requirements is strictly enforced (unless the proposal has an approved deviation).
-If the proposal does not adhere to the instructions in the GPG (or the program solicitation, if applicable), NSF may return the proposal without review.
-See GPG Chapter IV.B.
-Proposal Not Accepted or Returned without Review for a complete list of reasons for which a proposal may not be accepted or may be returned without review .
+If the proposal does not adhere to the instructions in the PAPPG (or the program solicitation, if applicable), NSF may return the proposal without review.
+See PAPPG Chapter IV.B, Proposal Not Accepted or Returned without Review for a complete list of reasons for which a proposal may not be accepted or may be returned without review .

 If the proposal is complete and conforms to NSF requirements, NSF Program Officers identify at least three external reviewers to review the proposal.
 The review may be conducted by ad hoc reviewers, a panel of experts, or a combination of both.
 For some programs, site visits are also conducted.
 Some categories of proposals may not be externally reviewed.
-For example, proposals submitted to Rapid Response Research Grants (RAPID) and EArly-concept Grants for Exploratory Research (EAGER) are internally reviewed only.
+For example, proposals submitted to Rapid Response Research Grants (RAPID), EArly-concept Grants for Exploratory Research (EAGER) and Research Advanced by Interdisciplinary Science and Engineering (RAISE) are internally reviewed only.
 For some other categories of proposals (for example, proposals for international travel), NSF staff have the option of conducting internal review only.
 In addition, Program Officers are also responsible for identifying potentially disqualifying conflicts of interest among reviewers.
-(See GPG Chapter II, Exhibit II-2.)
+(See PAPPG Chapter II, Exhibit II-2.)

-GPG Chapter III.B.
-Selection of Reviewers provides the NSF guidelines for reviewer selection.
+PAPPG Chapter III.B, Selection of Reviewers provides the NSF guidelines for reviewer selection.
 These guidelines are designed to ensure that the reviewers selected are experts in their field and will provide program officers with the proper information needed to make a recommendation in accordance with the National Science Board approved merit review criteria for projects.View the Merit Review Process Illustration